The Highest Paid PSL Coaches in 2020

-Their job is to manage and inspire the team, bring in more trophies and many more expectation from the owners.
+Their job is to manage and inspire the team, bring in more trophies, and much more expectations from the owners.

-The ABSA premier league has over the years announced some of the most expensive players and coaches during transfer window every season.
+The ABSA premier league has over the years announced some of the most expensive players and coaches during the transfer window every season.

 The media around the world have been publishing these figures and none of the club owners or managers could come forward to confirm them.

 It is sometimes difficult to calculate the worth of PSL coaches, as we have seen in the past, some club managers come in and change things for the best or worst.

 You will learn more about these coaches and player wages during a transfer window in any PSL season.

 1. Pitso Mosimane (+- R821 000pm)

 Pitso has recently won the league cup for 2017/2018 season with Sundowns.

-Mamelodi Sundowns FC coach that have won the PSL more than once, won the CAF Champions League 2016.
+Mamelodi Sundowns FC coach that has won the PSL more than once, won the CAF Champions League 2016.

 He also won Africa's Super Cup with Sundowns.

-His package obviously come with a wide range of benefits, come on let's face it, this is Sundowns, the most richest club in the country.
+His package obviously comes with a wide range of benefits, come on let's face it, this is Sundowns, the richest club in the country.